mausumi45/Pwc-Call-center-trends-analysis/README.md

 - Calls by time
 - Average speed of answer
 - Agent’s performance quadrant -> average handle time (talk duration) vs calls answered
+# Data Collection :
+The dataset is provided by PWC Switzerland for second task of virtual internship.